borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 to be updated can be chosen by either declaring the `itemid` or `host` and `key`.
 If both are declared, `itemid` will be chosen.

-Keep in mind that `host` the Host name on the host and not the Visual name.
+Keep in mind that `host` is referring to the 'Host name' on the Zabbix host and not the 'Visual name'.

 ## Scripting borgmatic